--Travelling to areas where typhoid fever is a common disease.
+-Traveling to areas where typhoid fever is a common disease (endemic areas).

--Being in a profession where contamination with bacteria is likely.
-Like those working in laboratories.
+-Being in a profession where contamination with bacteria is likely for example, those working in laboratories and hospitals.

 -Coming in close contact with a person suffering from typhoid.